-The comments from the chief of the company's consumer business group.
+The Ascend D quad, Huawei's answer to quad-core smartphones such as HTC's One X and LG's Optimus 4X HD, will not start production until at least August, according to comments from the chief of the company's consumer business group.
 Posting on the Chinese microblogging site Weibo yesterday, Yu Chengdong revealed that Huawei was experiencing "technical problems" with its ambitious K3V2 system-on-chip.
-But he noted that the company's R&D division was "stepping up efforts" to get it ready., answer to quad-core smartphones such as and , will not start production until at least August, according to
+But he noted that the company's R&D division was "stepping up efforts" to get it ready.

 Processor aside, the Ascend D quad carries a 4.5-inch, 720p display and two cameras: a rear-facing 8-megapixel setup capable of shooting 1080p video and a more standard-issue 1.3-megapixel job on the front.
 It weighs in at 4.6 ounces and is 8.9mm thick, matching HTC's quad-core flagship.
 For hands-on pictures, check out David Pierce's post from MWC.